How to manage hematophobia and menstruation?

 Hematophobia is a specific phobia characterized by fear of blood.
 It is estimated toaffect 20% of the population.
 It's a phobia that's easy to treat, but can be very restrictive, causing extreme panic, avoidance of certain situations and so on.
-And it's a phobia that's even more difficult to manage when you're a woman, and therefore confronted with your menstruation.
+And it's a phobia that's even harder to manage when you're a woman, and therefore confronted with your period.

 What is hematophobia or fear of blood?

 Hematophobia is a type of phobia characterized by heightened fear at the sight of blood.
 People with hematophobia will feel anxious whenever they see blood, or even if they are in the presence of someone who is losing blood.
 According to the WHO, it's the third most common fear in the world.
-It's a phobia that can be very restrictive in the day-to-day lives of sufferers, even more so for women who have their babies in the womb. periods.
+It's a phobia that can be very restrictive in the daily lives of sufferers, even more so for women who have their periods.

-• Reason number 1 is the fact of having had experiences containing blood, such as: an accident, an injury, whether experienced by the person themselves or by those around them;
+• Reason number 1 is having had an experience involving blood, such as an accident or injury, whether suffered by the sufferer or those around him or her;

-• As blood is associated with the funereal, some people suffering from thanatophobia (fear of death) may feel anguish at the sight of blood;
+• As blood is associated with the sinister, some people suffering from thanatophobia (fear of death) may feel anguish at the sight of blood;

-• For some people with hematophobia, negative medical experiences (involving needles, injections, etc.) may increase their fear of blood.
+• For some people with hematophobia, negative medical experiences (involving needles, injections, etc.) may heighten their fear of blood.
 The latter is often linked to fear of needles.

-Generally speaking, the causes of haematophobia are not really understood...
-Sometimes, the fear is just genetic without any real cause being found.
+Generally speaking, the causes of hematophobia are not really understood...
+Sometimes, the fear is simply genetic, without any real cause being found.

-There are several ways to get rid of this fear of blood:
+There are a number of ways to get rid of this fear of blood:

-• Cognitive-behavioral therapy: working with a psychologist to learn techniques and apply exercises to change the brain's thought patterns, structure its thoughts and reduce anxiety about what we fear.
+• Cognitive-behavioral therapy: working with a psychologist to learn techniques and apply exercises to change the brain's thought patterns and structure its thoughts, and reduce anxiety about what we're afraid of.
 This may involve breathing or relaxation exercises, but also other exercises;

 • Psychotherapy is a treatment based on the use of words and non-verbal language, so that the patient learns to know himself better;